AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 <img width="699" alt="Screenshot 2024-08-01 at 9 39 25 AM" src="https://github.com/user-attachments/assets/f04080d1-6370-423c-944c-c91c2fde30e5">

 > Now we are ready to create a first order regression model.
-Usig price as the response variable with sqft_living, sqft_above, age, bathrooms, and view as predictor variables.
+Using price as the response variable with living area, upper-level area, age of the house, number of bathrooms, and view as predictor variables.

 <img width="703" alt="Screenshot 2024-08-01 at 9 44 17 AM" src="https://github.com/user-attachments/assets/b82b0721-65bd-4628-ad9e-740c0ee8ae14">